Last Updated on by Karl

 For example in a chain of gas stations ran a campaign where you could win a car by pumping exactly 40.00 liters of gas.
 That number was above the average but not too much.

 When you work on something, then you will place disproportionately high value on that thing.
 IKEA furniture is one of the best examples of this.
 And it does not matter what the quality of the result is.

-Ikea effect is a psychology tool you can use in the onboarding process.
+The IKEA effect is a psychological tool you can use in the onboarding process.
 Give your users simple steps to get something done and then they will be more likely to complete the whole process.
 The results can be amplified by adding endowment effect and giving out rewards.

 You should keep in mind that IKEA effect only works when people can complete the task.
 If they fail at the task, then they lose interest.

 Just add water!